Renegade on Kara: The Great Basin Chapter 1 Challenged to a Duel

 This meant it was another trap, another deception.

-Roger’s touch became as delicate as when he handled the most deadly of powers.
+Roger’s touch became as delicate as when he handled the deadliest of magics.
 He slipped past that shield.
 Even half expecting it, he still came close to setting off an alarm from the second set of shields she had hidden behind the first.

 This shield was every bit what you would expect from a Magus.
-In battle, under full power, her opponent would not see its protections because much of the first layer she had designed to hide them.
+In battle, under full power, opponents would not see its protections since she’d designed the first layer to hide them.
 Duelists would waste time and power attacking perceived weaknesses that didn’t exist.
 No doubt her personal shields worked in a similar fashion presenting false weaknesses to attack.
 He gave that shield a careful examination before moving on to the inner shield.

-She had a damn good inner shield.
+She had a damn good inner shield, too.
 Yet, some things were missing.
 Looking for those missing things, he found where she had hidden a second inner shield.

 This one put all the others to shame.
 Her other duelist likely never knew it was even there until it was too late.
 The array of protections she had built into it made it a masterful work of art.

 It also explained why she didn’t get more difficult projects.
 Everywhere Roger saw protections, she could combine into more efficient protections.
 Designing in ten spells takes a lot of effort, but taking those ten and crafting three spells capable of doing everything those ten did took excruciatingly more time and work.
-It was a step she didn’t take unless forced.
+From everything he could see was a step she didn’t take unless forced.
 Roger moved to examine her core spells.

 He got a surprise, again.

-It was as much luck as any other factor that he didn’t set off her alarms then.
+Luck as any other factor was why he didn’t set off her alarms then.
 She had built an additional layer just as impressive, hidden just in front of her core layer.

 She was one cunning bitch.

-Since they had been on their way for four hours by the time he finished examining that shield, he ended his trance.
+Four hours had passed by the time he finished examining that battle cloak and ended his trance.
 As far as Roger could tell, Lynn was engrossed in her E-reader and had been since they left.
-A button on the chair summoned the tram AI.
+Instead of using his e-reader to order he pushed the button on the chair summoning the tramcar AI.

 When the small round robot arrived, Lynn closed her E-reader and ordered dinner too, all without saying a word to Roger.

-The mouthwatering aroma of the fresh-baked bread, cabbage, pie, and Spanish rice arrived long before the food did.
-As those smells crept into the tramcar, other compartments summoned the AI and placed orders.
+Mouthwatering aroma of the fresh-baked bread, cabbage, pie, and Spanish rice filled the tramcar long before the food arrived.
+As those smells crept through the car, other compartments summoned the AI and placed orders.

 As he ate, Roger contemplated everything he had learned.
 Getting past her battlecloak protection would be a challenge if she got it fully active.